Howard Ln Trail

 Roughness: Low

-What it means: This trail is mostly Concrete.
-A notable share is unclassified (36%).
+This trail is mostly Concrete.
+A notable share is not mapped (36%).
 You will also encounter asphalt (10%).
 Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks